Story Editing: Getting Your Point Of View Right

-Did you write your first draft during NaNoWriMo in November and are wondering what to do next.
+Are you writing your first draft during NaNoWriMo this November and wondering what to do next?

-To illustrate how Fictionary will help with your perform a story edit and tell a better story, I’m going to work through an example with Point of View (POV), one of most important elements of fiction for character.
+To illustrate how Fictionary StoryTeller will help with your perform a story edit and tell a powerful story, I’m going to work through an example with Point of View (POV), one of most important elements of fiction for character.
 Having control over your point of view choices will enable you to rewrite a better story.

 Step 1 – Capture POV Information